varshithchilagani/data-engineering-prep-last-mile/Day01_Masterclass_Summary/README.md

 ## What I Did Today:

-Today, I watched the **first hour** of the 3-hour **Data Engineering Masterclass by Darshil Parmar** on YouTube.
+Today, I watched the 3-hour **Data Engineering Masterclass by Darshil Parmar** on YouTube.
 My aim was to solidify core concepts and refresh my understanding of real-world data engineering workflows.

 ---